Primary Liver Cancer

 Primary liver cancer is generally not discovered early, likely because there are few signs and symptoms in the early stages.
 The prognosis is often poor, and liver cancer does not respond well to treatment.

-Note that primary liver cancer – which originates in the liver – is different from metastatic liver cancer in that metastic only occurs when tumors from other parts of the body spread to the liver.
-Metastic, therefore, is not considered liver cancer.
+Metastatic cancer only occurs when tumors from other parts of the body spread to the liver.
+Metastatic disease is not considered liver cancer.

-Signs and Symptoms
+Liver Cancer Signs and Symptoms

 Because most people do not exhibit symptoms early on, liver cancer usually remains undetected until it has reached the advanced stages.
-For those who do experience symptoms, they may include:

 • Abdominal pain, especially in the upper right part of the abdomen

-• Abdominal swelling
+• Abdominal swelling (ascites)

 • An enlarged liver